rpedrodasilva10/neoway-integration-challenge/README.md

 ```

-## Loads companies in tho the database, based on a CSV file
+## Loads companies into the database, based on a CSV file

 **Definition**